 fooTypeTime" to a control's DOM interface that

-elements array would be in violation of the above requirement,
+array would be in violation of the above requirement, as it would

 User agents must treat elements and attributes that they do not understand as semantically neutral; leaving them in the DOM (for DOM processors), and styling them according to CSS (for CSS processors), but not inferring any meaning from them.